Cheatsheet

 Key takeaway: /model saves you up to 80% by switching to Haiku for simple tasks.

-How to use /memory and /rewind daily?
+How to use /memory and undo actions daily?

 /memory - Edit persistent memory